persinammon4/palette-prompt-component/README.md

 ```

 This is an anonymous function that draws palettes and pairs the color with the same index
 text from the two arrays passed in to the component.
-[Atrament.js](https://github.com/jakubfiala/atrament) can be embedded in a webpage to create a drawing pad whose color switches depending on the given colors.
+[Atrament.js](https://github.com/jakubfiala/atrament) is embedded in a webpage to create a drawing pad whose color switches depending on the given colors.

 ### Basic Code Usage